noy4/browser-history/README.md

 Test the connection to your browser history database.
 Shows the total number of records and the oldest record date when successful.

 ### New File Location
-Directory where your browser history notes will be saved.
+Directory where your browser history notes will be saved. **Warning**: Please select a different folder than your daily notes to avoid any conflicts.
 Default: `Browser History`

 ### Start Date
 Starting date for history note creation.
 This automatically updates to today after each sync.